 14. Lopo Homem-Reineis, Portugal.
 1519

-And back to the idea that everything is connected.
+And back to the idea that all the world’s landmasses are connected.

 The name ‘Brazil’ is already in use for what is indeed present-day Brazil.